Military Training Programs

 Scholarships are available to qualified applicants.
 Scholarships may provide full tuition, laboratory and incidental fees, and reimbursement for textbooks.
 In addition, scholarship cadets receive a nontaxable allowance ranging from $300 to $500 per month, depending on academic/AFROTC year.
 Juniors and seniors automatically receive $450 and $500, respectively.

 All AFROTC courses are open to all students regardless of membership in the program.
-Students are invited to take one of the program's courses to determine if AFROTC is right for them—with no obligation to join.
-For more information, please contact the unit admissions officer at 608-262-3440 or 608-265-4812, or send an e-mail to firstname.lastname@example.org.
+Students are invited to take one of the program's courses to determine if AFROTC is right for them with no obligation to join.
+For more information, please contact the Recruiting Flight Commander at 608-262-3440 or 608-265-4812; firstname.lastname@example.org.